-Upon separation under favorable terms and completion of five (5) years of service, fifty percent (50%) of the sick leave balance accrued (up to a maximum of \$5,000) can be cashed in for pay at the employee's current rate of pay.
+Upon separation under favorable terms and completion of five (5) years of service, fifty percent (50%) of the sick leave balance accrued (up to a total of 520 hours) (up to a maximum of \$5,000) can be cashed in for pay at the employee's current rate of pay.
 This cash-in pay is subject to all taxation and contributions required of all payroll compensation.